Bioconductor/bioc_git_transition/doc/scenario-11-maintain-without-github.md

-# Scenario 11: Maintaining your package on _Bioconductor_ without a Github repo
+# Scenario 11: Maintaining your package on _Bioconductor_ without a GitHub repo

-**Goal:** Developer wishes to maintain their _Bioconductor_ repository without using Github.
+**Goal:** Developer wishes to maintain their _Bioconductor_ repository without using GitHub.

 ## Steps: